YDA93/devkit/README.md

 - `gcloud-storage-buckets-sync-static` — 📤 Upload and sync local static files to the bucket
 - `gcloud-storage-buckets-set-public-read` — 🌐 Set public read access on static and media buckets
 - `gcloud-storage-buckets-set-cross-origin` — 🔄 Apply CORS policy to buckets

-#### 💡 Notes

-All setup, teardown, and update functions automatically validate environment variables and .env secrets before execution.
-Log files are generated automatically for setup, teardown, and update steps, with timestamps for easy tracking.
-Secret files are written to /tmp/env_secrets securely during execution and deleted after loading.
-With these GCloud integrations, DevKit boosts your cloud automation game by allowing you to fully manage GCP Django deployments from the terminal — from project provisioning to full teardown and redeployment. ☁️🚀

 > DevKit is your all-in-one, scriptable Swiss Army knife for macOS development environments.
 Automate everything — and focus on building.